Br. Francis Bowers, FSC

 - Special Academic Advisor, School of Arts, 2004

 Prior to coming to Manhattan College, Br.
 Francis taught in the New York area at Ascension School (1946-48), St. Augustines High School (1948-51), and St. Peters High School (1951-53).
 He also served as an instructor at De La Salle College in Washington, D.C.
 (1953-59).
 In 1960, he taught in the summer graduate program at St. Marys University in Winona, MN.
 During his time as a professor at Manhattan College, he was a member of the Council of Vice President for Student Services (1967-69) and served as a member of the Board of Trustees at De La Salle College in Washington, D.C.
 (1969-71).
 Br.
 Francis has been a member of Phi Beta Kappa since 1946.

 Read the citation from Br.
-Francis' election to the Jasper Hall of Fame
+Francis' election to the Athletic Hall of Fame